About

 Review by "The Country Angel" Kelly's Country

 "There are a lot of folks who claim to be songwriters.
 Some are awesome at their craft, while others can write lyrics but lack a soul.
-Helene Cronin has both (and then some), melding lyrics and heart into something magical." - Kelly Henkins
+Helene Cronin has both (and then some), melding lyrics and heart into something magical."

 Take Effect Review

-"Cronin delivers the entire package here, an album that blends together seamlessly from one track to the next, as she explores her vast skill set with imaginative, soulful and unforgettable songwriting that any and all fans of Americana and folk music will enjoy every second of." - Tom Haugen
+"Cronin delivers the entire package here, an album that blends together seamlessly from one track to the next, as she explores her vast skill set with imaginative, soulful and unforgettable songwriting that any and all fans of Americana and folk music will enjoy every second of."

 Audiophile Review

-"Anytime I lose sight of the fact that I am doing a music review and become captivated with the songs themselves, it makes an impression.
+“Anytime I lose sight of the fact that I am doing a music review and become captivated with the songs themselves, it makes an impression.
 Each of the eleven tracks on [Old Ghosts & Lost Causes] certainly accomplished that.
-In fact, after my initial notes, I stopped taking them all together, preferring instead to simply sit and listen to a masterful example of how to tell a story." - Paul Wilson
+In fact, after my initial notes, I stopped taking them all together, preferring instead to simply sit and listen to a masterful example of how to tell a story.”

 Roots Highway Review, Italy

 "What immediately captures...is the peculiarity of her music to show us the stories she sings, thus managing to establish an intimate and direct dialogue with us.
 The tenderness, delicacy, but also the groove and energy that pervade the 11 tracks of the album reveal the inner world of the singer-songwriter making it accessible to us and allowing us to take part in it.
 Helene's delicate and enveloping voice cradles us, comforts us and gives us joy.
-A timbre that in the most intimate pieces reminds a little of Emmylou Harris, in other more aggressive ones it reminds Stevie Nicks instead." - Sara Fabrizi
+A timbre that in the most intimate pieces reminds a little of Emmylou Harris, in other more aggressive ones it reminds Stevie Nicks instead."

 QUOTES FROM OTHER ARTISTS: